bhrutledge/exploring-venv/slides.md

 - Let's see what's inside
 - Abbreviated output of `tree -L 4 --dirsfirst -I '*.pyc|*.dist-info' api_virtualenv`
+- All this, and I haven't installed any packages!
 - Adds `activate` scripts
 - `python` symbolic link is why `python` command works
-- `include` contains C headers for compiled packages
-- There's `site-packages`
+- Isolated `site-packages` is what we're after
-- All this, and I haven't installed any packages!
-- What does all the stuff in `lib` do?
+- What does all the other stuff in `lib` do?

 ---